 Newkirk felt Osterley grab at his sleeve as she fell, but before he was pulled off his feet she let go and rolled to a halt.
 She sprang up seconds later, letting her heavy woolen cloak fall - already going up in flames.
 The agent threw it aside and ran the rest of the way to the entrance with renewed vigor, catching up with Newkirk just as he pushed open the double doors.

 The lobby was a mess.
 Two guards in military police uniforms lay where they had fallen, empty weapons beside them.
 The front desk, splintered by gunfire and charred by magic, lay abandoned.
-Typewritten papers lay everywhere and rustled underfoot.
+Typewritten papers rustled underfoot.

 Osterley sighed and pointed beyond the front desk to a dark corridor.